ipfs/kubo/docs/experimental-features.md

 This daemon plugin wraps the IPFS node and exposes file system services over a multiaddr listener.
 Currently we use the 9P2000.L protocol, and offer read-only support for `/ipfs` requests.
 With support for other (writable) systems coming next.

-You may connect to this service using the `v9fs` client used in the Linux kernel.
+You may connect to this service using the [`v9fs`](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/plain/Documentation/filesystems/9p.txt) client used in the Linux kernel.
+Of the `v9fs` access modes, we currently only support `any` mode.
-By default we listen locally on the machine, using a Unix domain socket.
+And by default we listen for requests on a Unix domain socket.
-`mount -t 9p -o trans=unix $IPFS_PATH/filesystem.9p.sock ~/ipfs-mount`
+`mount -t 9p -o trans=unix,access=any $IPFS_PATH/filesystem.9p.sock ~/ipfs-mount`

 To configure the listening address and more, see the [package documentation](https://godoc.org/github.com/ipfs/go-ipfs/plugin/plugins/filesystem)
 See the [v9fs documentation](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/plain/Documentation/filesystems/9p.txt) for instructions on using transports, such as TCP.